Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 The American Society of Civil Engineers (ASCE) supports:

-• Sustained funding and infrastructure for atmospheric water data collection, research and operational programs, and the scientific evaluations of such efforts, including the assessment of extra-area and long-term environmental effects, resulting in further adjustments and designs.
+• Sustained funding and infrastructure for atmospheric water management data collection, research and operational programs, and the scientific evaluations of such efforts, including the assessment of extra-area and long-term environmental effects, resulting in further adjustments and designs.

 • Dissemination of the results and findings of all atmospheric water management programs and projects to the professional community, water managers, and the public via publication of study results in peer-reviewed scientific journals.